Upper School Course of Study

 English 9: Foundations of Literature

 In the first year of English in the Upper School, students read a range of literary classics including The Odyssey, A Raisin in the Sun, The Catcher in the Rye, and A Midsummer Night's Dream.
-Students will sharpen their analytical skills through discussions and written assignments.
+The diversity of genres, time periods, and literary styles provides students with a strong foundation as readers.
+Students develop their writing and critical thinking skills through focused discussion and analytical essays, which increase in complexity over the course of the year.

 English 10: World Literature